 Adil Zaki Hasan

-Adil holds a BSc in electrical engineering (biomedical), a masters in engineering management and is working towards a masters in business management.
+Adil holds a BSc in electrical engineering (biomedical), a Master of Engineering Management and is working towards a Master of Business Management.

 Norman Poon is currently the co-chair of Diversecities, an organization with more than 40 years of success in helping newcomers, vulnerable and visible minority Calgarians.
 He is the chief customer officer with BitWide, a Calgary-based fractional sales process company helping startups and SME companies to scale, with a special focus on assisting technology companies.

 Norman is a chartered professional in human resources and holds a Bachelor of Commerce with distinction in human resources from the University of Alberta.

 Sonia Sains is a financial advisor with more than seven years of professional experience in the financial services sector.
 She is highly skilled in strategy and client engagement.

 Sonia has a Bachelor of Commerce degree from the University of Delhi and is a Chartered Accountant with the institute of Cost Accountants of India.